 Nope, that’s the beauty of inferential statistics.
 Both of us are correct, only our inferences were slightly different.
-The soccer ball was simply 98% the circumference of the volleyball.
+The soccer ball was 98% of the circumference of the volleyball.

-For me, the difference in size, i.e. 2%, seemed insignificant.
+For me, this 2% difference in size seemed insignificant.
 Therefore, I allocated them to the same group.
 To you, the 2% difference in size did seem significant, which made you allocate the two balls to two different groups.

-See how we used the terms significance and inferences in conversational English.
-Yet these very terms form the backbone of any statistical analysis.
+See how we used the terms ‘significance’ and ‘inferences’ in conversational English?
+These terms for the backbone of any statistical analysis.

 Question 8: So, the difference is significant to me but not to you.
 Significance is a matter of individual whim, is it?